Aircloak/aircloak/cloak/docs/attacks.md

-# Attacks on Diffix Cedar
+# Attacks on Diffix Dogwood

 This section describes a variety of attacks against anonymization mechanisms.
 Some of the attacks are general in nature (can be used against multiple mechanisms).
-Some are specific to Diffix overall, and others specific to [Diffix Cedar](diffix.md).
+Some are specific to Diffix overall, and others specific to [Diffix Dogwood](diffix.md).
 In what follows, the *cloak* is the device that implements Diffix.

 ## Table Of Contents